cloudfoundry/cf-mysql-release/README.md

     $ bosh deployment ~/workspace/deployments/mydevenv/cf-mysql-mydevenv.yml
     $ bosh deploy

 If you followed the instructions for bosh-lite above your manifest is in the `cf-mysql-release/bosh-lite/manifests` directory.

-    $ bosh deployment ~/workspace/cf-mysql-release/bosh-lite/manifests/cf-mysql-manifest.yml
+The make\_manifest\_spiff\_mysql script should have already set the deployment to the manifest, so you just have to run:

     $ bosh deploy

 The [Deploying Cloud Foundry with BOSH](http://docs.cloudfoundry.com/docs/running/deploying-cf/vsphere/deploy_cf_vsphere.html) provides additional details on deploying with BOSH.